-Clinical Guideline Recommendations Administer a loading dose of a P2Y12 receptor inhibitor if not started before diagnostic angiography.
+Clinical Guideline Recommendations J.III.
+Gaiwoiii.
+Administer a loading dose of a P2Y12 receptor inhibitor if not started before diagnostic angiography.
 Discontinue anticoagulant therapy after PCI for uncomplicated cases.
-When medical therapy is selected as a management strategy and no visual functions of the selected as a management strategy and no significant obstructive coronary artery disease on angiography is present, antiplatelet and anticoagulant therapy should be administered at the discretion of the clinician.
+When medical therapy is selected as a management strategy and no significant obstructive coronary artery disease on angiography is present, antiplatelet and anticoagulant therapy should be administered at the discretion of the clinician.
 For patients in whom evidence of coronary atherosclerosis is present, albeit without flow-limiting stenosis, long-term treatment with aspirin and other secondary prevention measures should be prescribed.
-When medical therapy is selected and coronary artery disease is present on angiography, the following approach is recommended: • Continue aspirin.
+When medical therapy is selected and coronary artery disease is present on angiography, the following approach is recommended: Continue aspirin.
 Administer a loading dose of clopidogrel or ticagrelor if not given before diagnostic angiography.
 Discontinue IV GP IIb/IIIa inhibitor if started previously.
-Discontinue IV GP lib/lila inhibitor if started previously.
-Anticoagulant therapy should be managed as follows: Continue IV UFH for at least 48 hours or until discharge if given before diagnostic angiography.
-Continue enoxaparin and fondaparinux for duration of hospitalization, up to eight days, if given before diagnostic angiography.
-Either discontinue bivalirudin or continue at a dose of 0.25 malka per bour for up to 72 bours at the abvision's 0.25 mg/kg per hour for up to 72 hours at the physician's discretion if given before diagnostic angiography.
+Anticoagulant therapy should be managed as follows: S Continue IV UFH for at least 48 hours or until discharge if given before diagnostic angiography.
+S Continue enoxaparin and fondaparinux for duration of hospitalization, up to eight days, if given before diagnostic angiography.
+S Either discontinue bivalirudin or continue at a dose of 0.25 mg/kg per hour for up to 72 hours at the physician's discretion if given before diagnostic angiography.
 When a conservative strategy is selected and no angiography or stress testing is performed, the following instructions should be followed: Continue aspirin indefinitely.
 Continue clopidogrel or ticagrelor for up to 12 months.
 Discontinue IV GP IIb/IIIa inhibitor if started previously.
-Continue UFH for 48 hours or administer enoxaparin or fondaparinus for the duration of heapitalization, up to eight days fondaparinux for the duration of hospitalization, up to eight days, and then discontinue anticoagulant therapy.
-When an initial conservative strategy is selected and no subsequent features appear that would necessitate diagnostic angiography, LV ejection fraction should be measured.
-When PCI is selected as a post-angiography management strategy, it is reasonable to administer an IV GP IIb/IIIa inhibitor if not started before diagnostic angiography, particularly for troponin-positive and/or other high-risk patients.
-When PCI is selected as a management strategy, it is reasonable to omit administration of an IV GP IIb/IIIa inhibitor if bivalirudin was selected as the anticoagulant and at least 300 mg of clopidogrel was administered at least six hours earlier. • If LV ejection fraction is ≤0.4, it is reasonable to perform diagnostic angiography. • If LV ejection fraction is >0.4, it is reasonable to perform a stress test.
-Platelet function testing to determine platelet inhibitory response in patients on P2Y 12 receptor inhibitor therapy may be considered if results of testing may alter management.
-Genotyping for a cytochrome P450 2C19 loss of function variant on
+Continue UFH for 48 hours or administer enoxaparin or fondaparinux for the duration of hospitalization, up to eight days, and then discontinue anticoagulant therapy.
+When an initial conservative strategy is selected and no subsequent features appear that would necessitate diagnostic angiography, LV ejection fraction should be measured. • When PCI is selected as a post-angiography management strategy, it is reasonable to administer an IV GP IIb/IIIa inhibitor if not started before diagnostic angiography, particularly for troponin-positive and/or other high-risk patients.
+When PCI is selected as a management strategy, it is reasonable to omit administration of an IV GP IIb/IIIa inhibitor if bivalirudin was selected as the anticoagulant and at least 300 mg of clopidogrel was administered at least six hours earlier.
+If LV ejection fraction is ≤0.4, it is reasonable to perform diagnostic angiography.
+If LV ejection fraction is >0.4, it is reasonable to perform a stress test.
+Platelet function testing to determine platelet inhibitory response in patients on P2Y 12 receptor inhibitor therapy may be considered if results of testing may alter management. • Genotyping for a cytochrome P450 2C19 loss of function variant on P2Y 12